pulp/pulp_rpm/staging_docs/dev/index.md

 Here you'll find information useful for the RPM plugin developers.

-If you just got here, consider following the top [Developer Manual](site:pulp-docs/docs/sections/dev/) links, as it provides the common ground for developers for contributing to docs, to code and getting basic background on plugin development.
+If you just got here, consider exploring Pulpcore's [Developer Manual](site:pulpcore/docs/dev/), as it provides the common ground for developers for contributing to docs, to code and getting basic background on plugin development.